A new challenger approaches.

 The performance of the Miix 320 is very…average.

 It features an Intel Atom X5, which is a very dated processor.
+Although there are newer versions of it, they’re still not quite as robust as the newer Intel Celeron CPUs (or even i3, i5, and i7s).
 It can only handle simple tasks like surfing the ‘net and doing some basic productivity tasks- spreadsheets, presentations, and documents.
 You can also watch videos, view images, and play light games.

-But don’t forget, Windows 10 takes up to 20GB of your space, unlike Chromebooks.
+But don’t forget, Windows 10 takes up to 20GB of your space.

 As for connectivity, the Miix 320 has a USB-C port and two USB-A port.
-Both pieces have USB ports, so you’ll always be “connected.”
+Both pieces (the keyboard and screen) have USB ports, so you’ll always be “connected.”

 It also has your standard 802.11ac WiFi connectivity for faster speeds and even LTE support for your mobile network.
 It’s basically a laptop with a cellular connection like your smartphone.
 It’s not free of course.